MrMarvin/simpleblockingwebsocketclient/README.md

-HTML5 Web Socket client implementation in Ruby.
+# HTML5 WebSocket client implementation in Ruby.

-For server and non-blocking client, em-websocket ( https://github.com/igrigorik/em-websocket ) may be a better choice, especially if you want to use EventMachine.
+__For server and non-blocking client, em-websocket ( https://github.com/igrigorik/em-websocket ) may be a better choice, especially if you want to use EventMachine.__

-* Usage
+## Usage

-Client:

-  # Connects to Web Socket server at host example.com port 10081.
+  Connects to Web Socket server at host example.com port 10081.
-  client = WebSocket.new("ws://example.com:10081/") { |msg| puts message}
+  `client = WebSocket.new("ws://example.com:10081/") { |msg| puts message}`
-  # The block specifies what should be done with received messages.
-In this case
-  # they are simply printed to stdout.
+  The block specifies what should be done with received messages.
+In this case they are simply printed to stdout.

-  # For sending data, use send().
+  For sending data, use send():
-  client.send("Hello")
+  `client.send("Hello")`

-  # See the samples/ directory for actual example code.
+  See the samples/ directory for actual example code.

-* Supported WebSocket protocol versions
+## Supported WebSocket protocol versions

 WebSocket client speaks version hixie-76.

-* License
+## License

 New BSD License.